SAINT PAUL’S EPISCOPAL CHURCH

 St Paul’s Episcopal Parish is a thriving, spiritually enriched congregation, a positive influence in the community, free of major debt with well-maintained facilities suitable to carry out our mission.

-Have enriching and meaningful services
+Enriching and meaningful worship services

-Conduct pastoral care and outreach
+Effective pastoral care and outreach

-Maintain our Liturgical/Episcopal traditions
+Care of Liturgical/Episcopal traditions

 Maintain our historic buildings